 Among the nicer things said lately about the extraordinarily ineffective, widely insulted 112th Congress: At least it was more popular than gonorrhea and North Korea.
 And now, with the 113th Congress having been sworn in Thursday, some analysts are speculating hopefully that, with 20 percent of Congress' members fresh-faced newcomers, the House and Senate just gaveled into session could not possibly be worse than their predecessors.
 Others, however, argue that the new Congress will remain plagued by the same deep divisions that stymied the 112th.
 The Senate will still be controlled by Democrats, whose majority was strengthened in the November elections, while the House is run by a Republican Party more determined than ever to insist on severe spending cuts after being forced to swallow tax hikes on the wealthy as part of the last-minute deal to avoid the worst effects of the fiscal cliff.
 With major fights looming over raising the debt ceiling and dealing with postponed fiscal-cliff spending cuts, will the new Congress be stuck in the same, old gridlock?

 The 113th is doomed to the same crippling division: "There is no honeymoon ahead," say Sean Sullivan and Aaron Blake at The Washington Post.
 Republicans forced to cave on taxes will be out for payback in the coming debt-ceiling debate.
 Judging by John Boehner's narrow re-election as House speaker, plenty of Republicans remain "willing to adopt a stern posture and make a statement."
-And "more spats over cabinet confirmations will only fuel partisan divisions.""5 reasons gridlock will seize Congress again"
+And "more spats over cabinet confirmations will only fuel partisan divisions."

 This Congress will get a little more accomplished than the last one: There has been no sea change, say Halimah Abdullah and Ben Brumfield at CNN, so anyone expecting this Congress to "dissolve partisan gridlock" is dreaming.
 Still, "the incoming freshman class took notes on failures of the previous Congress in hopes of avoiding a repeat performance."
 It might manage to muster enough cooperation "to exceed the abysmal approval rating of the previous Congress."